 How You Can Learn Empathy

-If you have not received the empathy that you need from others in your life—whether your family as a child, your network of friends, or your intimate relationships—it can be difficult to provide empathy for others.
+If you have not received the empathy that you need from others in your life—whether your family as a child (emotional neglect), your network of friends, or your intimate relationships—it can be difficult to provide empathy for others.
 For many people, this difficulty can block them from having satisfying and supportive relationships with significant others.

 One route to developing better empathy and improving relationships is to learn from an empathetic, attuned therapist.
 The science of neuroplasticity shows us our brains can re-learn these empathic skills, so it is never too late to build the relationships you want.